vidbina/vidbina.github.io/_drafts/js-vars.markdown

  - javascript
  - variables
  - es6
- - ecmascript
+ - ECMAscript
- - ecmascript2016
+ - ECMAscript2016
 image:
-twitter:
-  card: summary_large_image
-  image:
 og:
   type: article
   article: #see ogp.me/#types
     author: https://www.facebook.com/david.asabina
     section: Javascript
-description: A very basic post on the subleties of scoping in Javascript.
+description: A very basic post on the subleties of variable hoisting in Javascript comparing var and let declarations.
 ---
-Just a little post on Javascript scopes.
-Nothing new, but just a simple reminder whenever I context-switch from whichever of the gazillion languages I write in.
+Just a little post on variable hooisting in Javascript.
+It's nothing new, just a simple reminder whenever I context-switch from whichever of the gazillion languages I write in back to ES6.
+There are a few subtleties regarding `var` and `let`/`const` declarations that everyone writing Javascript should be aware of. :warning:

 ## Hoist or Throw Up